 Passport of directors/shareholders, and Business Registration Certificate.
 Requirements may vary by business type. |

-However, both platforms provide a fully online setup process with approval times within 3 business days, making onboarding quick and convenient.
+While Payoneer’s wider country coverage makes it accessible worldwide, both platforms provide a fully online setup with approval times within 3 business days, making onboarding relatively quick and convenient.

 Customer Support